susanshany/QA-Practice-Playwright/README.md

 //run the specific test in browser to see the test execution npx playwright test -g "has title" --project=chromium --headed

+//run the test in debug mode
+npx playwright test --debug

 // to skip the test
 in code
 test.skip